Last Modified: October 1, 2024

 Because he couldn’t work, he had to survive on $645 a month.
 Often he only got food from food pantries.
 The severe pain and mental anguish of losing his independence led him to attempt suicide twice.

-“I seriously thought I was going to die in the first year,” Rojas recalled.
+“I seriously thought I was going to die in the first year,” Rodriguez recalled.
 “When every aspect of your body feels like it’s shutting down, you genuinely get scared if you are going to wake up the next day.”

 He knew he couldn’t continue on that dark path.
 His determination led him to get a part-time job at an assisted-living facility.
 It was the best decision he made.